This is a fun Frida inspired drawing prompt for kids. Explore identity with kids & create personalized Frida portraits for kids.

 I wanted to do a Frida Kahlo inspired project for some time now since I really admire her work, as well as her husband’s, Diego Rivera.

 It was so interesting to listen to the children speak and share their ideas and interpretations on these open-ended questions.
-We then proceeded to start working on our Frida portraits with that in our minds, and begin headpieces that identified each and every child.
+We then proceeded to start working on our Frida portraits, with headpieces that identified each and every child.

 MATERIALS